Pizza Hut redesigns the drive-thru - Local News 8

 Pizza Hut redesigns the drive-thru

-Pizza Hut is doubling down on the growing popularity of the drive-thru with a new digital-focused version debuting soon at more than 1,500 restaurants.
+Pizza Hut is doubling down on the growing popularity of the drive-thru with a new digital-focused version now opening at more than 1,500 restaurants with more to come.

 The pizza chain announced Tuesday a new pick-up window called “The Hut Lane,” which it said offers “convenience and speed without customers ever having to park their cars.”
 Customers can pick up orders placed through the Pizza Hut app, website and the restaurant’s phone number through the new lane.